 Stolen or damaged vehicles are covered if you use your card to pay and reserve the rental, and you decline the collision damage waiver.
 Not all rentals or vehicles are covered.
 Provides secondary coverage only, not liability coverage.

-A free membership (DashPass) for three months, and then a 50% discount for the next nine months; DashPass provides free delivery for orders of $15 or more.
+A free membership (DashPass) for three months, and then a 50% discount for the next nine months; DashPass provides free delivery and reduced service fees on orders over $12.

 Purchases are covered for 120 days against theft or damage, up to $500 per claim and $50,000 per account.